tpierrain/Value/Readme.md

     }
 ```

-Now, let's see a code Sample of a badly implemented ValueType:
+Now, let's have a look at a bad ValueType implementation:

 ```c#
     /// <summary>